- You are here:

 Wildlife Highlights

 Some antelope to look out for at the lake include puku, greater kudu, Lichtenstein’s hartebeest and roan.
 Deeper in the reserve, in thick mopane woodland, there is a chance of seeing sable antelope and zebra.
-Although elusive, several species of carnivore are sometimes seen.
+Several species of carnivore are resident or occasional visitors, but sighting are very uncommon.
 These include spotted hyena, side-striped jackal, leopard, lion, caracal, serval and various mongooses.

 Best Time for Wildlife Viewing

-The Dry season, stretching from May to October, is the prime time for wildlife watching in Vwaza Marsh.
-Animals gather around the lake and other permanent water sources, and the thinner vegetation helps with wildlife spotting.
+The Dry season (May to October) is the prime time for wildlife watching in Vwaza Marsh, with ideal conditions from July onward.
+At this time, animals gather around the lake and other permanent water sources, and the thinner vegetation helps with wildlife spotting.

 Wildlife Rating